manujosephv/pytorch_tabular/docs/models.md

 **For a complete list of parameters refer to the API Docs**
 [pytorch_tabular.models.AutoIntConfig][]

-### Gated Adaptive Network for Deep Automated Learning of Features (GANDALF)

-[Gated Adaptive Network for Deep Automated Learning of Features (GANDALF)](https://arxiv.org/abs/2207.08548) is pared-down version of GATE which is more efficient and performing than GATE.
-GANDALF makes GFLUs the main learning unit, also introducing some speed-ups in the process.
-You can use it by choosing `GANDALFConfig`.

-All the parameters have beet set to recommended values from the paper.
-Let's look at them:

-- `gflu_stages`: int: Number of layers in the feature abstraction layer.
-Defaults to 6

-- `gflu_dropout`: float: Dropout rate for the feature abstraction layer.
-Defaults to 0.0

-- `gflu_feature_init_sparsity`: float: Only valid for t-softmax.
-The percentage of features to be selected in each GFLU stage.
-This is just initialized and during learning it may change.
-Defaults to 0.3

-- `learnable_sparsity`: bool: Only valid for t-softmax.
-If True, the sparsity parameters will be learned.
-If False, the sparsity parameters will be fixed to the initial values specified in `gflu_feature_init_sparsity` and `tree_feature_init_sparsity`.
-Defaults to True

-**For a complete list of parameters refer to the API Docs**
-[pytorch_tabular.models.GANDALFConfig][]

 ### DANETs: Deep Abstract Networks for Tabular Data Classification and Regression